 For certain other financial assets, a provision for impairment is established when there is an objective evidence that the Fund will not be able to collect all amounts due according to the original terms.
-The provision against the amounts is made as per the provisioning policy duly formulated and approved by the board of directors of the management company in accordance with the requirements of the Securities and Exchange Commission of Pakistan.
+The provision against these amounts is made as per the provisioning policy duly formulated and approved by the

+Board of Directors of the Management Company in accordance with the requirements of the Securities and Exchange Commission of Pakistan.